govau/content-guide/_search-engines/quick-seo-checklist.md

 ### Images

-- Include descriptive captions and keywords within the image `alt` tag and file names.
+- Include descriptive captions and keywords in the image `alt` tag, caption and file name.

 ### Internal links

 - Link to other pages on your website as appropriate.
 - Try to include 2 to 3 links in every page.
-- Make sure your links use keywords in the anchor text (the linked text itself), which is relevant to the page it’s linked to.
+- Make sure your links use keywords in the link text that is relevant to the page it’s linked to.